nyannickandre/Project1_ML/README.md

     > NB_SIG:  a specified number of standard deviation should given after standardization of the datasets to define the value at which a value is considered as an outlier

     -   Parameters for regression: used for all basic methods in `implementations.py`
-    > LAMBDA_ , MAX_ITERS , GAMMA: basic input required to use the regression methods
+    > LAMBDA_ , MAX_ITERS , GAMMA: basic input parameters required to use the regression methods

     > CROSS_VALIDATIONS: number of k-folds used for the cross validation